 - National Women’s Law Center (Health Law Fellowship)

-- Nationalities Service Center, Philadelphia (Penn Law Fellowship)
+- Nationalities Service Center, Philadelphia (Law School Fellowship)

 - Philadelphia Volunteers for the Indigent Program (Independence Fellowship)

-- Project Dawn Court, Philadelphia (Penn Law’s Langer, Grogan & Diver Fellowship in Social Justice)
+- Project Dawn Court, Philadelphia (The Law School’s Langer, Grogan & Diver Fellowship in Social Justice)

 - Rhode Island Legal Services (Skadden Fellowship)